7nolikov/7nolikov.github.io/7nolikov/content/posts/testcontainers-docker-compose-module.md

 categories: [testing]
 ---

-Using **Docker Compose module** with Testcontainers you can simplify testing for applications that rely on multiple services like
+Using **Docker Compose module** with Testcontainers you can simplify testing for applications that rely on multiple services like:

 - Databases
 - APIs